lov/ofl/README.md

-# ofl
-Open Fixture Library
+# Open Fixture Library

+Proposal for an open fixture library format.

+## Goal

+To create an open, easy to use, lightweight, human readable file format that contains managing information about one or more fixtures.